multiversx/mx-docs/docs/sdk-and-tools/mxpy/sending-bulk-transactions.md

 ---

 :::caution
 As of December 2022, the content on this page is deprecated - the page will be removed in the near future.
-In order to sign and broadcast multiple transactions, please follow the approach depicted in the [cookbook](/sdk-and-tools/erdpy/erdpy-cookbook#broadcasting-transactions), instead.
+In order to sign and broadcast multiple transactions, please follow the approach depicted in the [cookbook](/sdk-and-tools/mxpy/mxpy-cookbook#broadcasting-transactions), instead.
 :::

-It is easy to prepare a set of transaction and then send them all at once using `erdpy`.
+It is easy to prepare a set of transaction and then send them all at once using `mxpy`.
 Here's how.

 Requirements:

-- You must have `erdpy` installed on your computer.
-See [Installing erdpy](/sdk-and-tools/erdpy/installing-erdpy) for details.
+- You must have `mxpy` installed on your computer.
+See [Installing mxpy](/sdk-and-tools/mxpy/installing-mxpy) for details.
 - You need a wallet that contains sufficient EGLD.
-We will use the mnemonics you have for this wallet to generate a PEM file that `erdpy` needs.
+We will use the mnemonics you have for this wallet to generate a PEM file that `mxpy` needs.

 There will be 3 steps to fulfill: